Jimmy Page: Production techniques

-Equipment and techniques
+Equipment

 Guitars

-For the recording of most of Led Zeppelin material from Led Zeppelin's second album onwards, Page used a Gibson Les Paul guitar (sold to him by Joe Walsh) with Marshall amplification.
+For the recording of most of Led Zeppelin material from the second album onwards, Page used a Gibson Les Paul guitar (sold to him by Joe Walsh) with Marshall amplification.
 A Harmony Sovereign H-1260 was used in-studio on Led Zeppelin III and Led Zeppelin IV and on-stage from 5 March 1971 to 28 June 1972.
 During the studio sessions for Led Zeppelin and later for recording the guitar solo in "Stairway to Heaven", he used a Fender Telecaster (a gift from Jeff Beck).
 He also used a Danelectro 3021, tuned to DADGAD, most notably on live performances of "Kashmir".

-Page also plays his guitar with a cello bow, as on the live versions of the songs "Dazed and Confused" and "How Many More Times".
-This was a technique he developed during his session days.
-On MTV's Led Zeppelin Rockumentary, Page said that he obtained the idea of playing the guitar with a bow from David McCallum, Sr. who was also a session musician.
+Page also plays his guitar with a cello bow, as on the live versions of the songs "Dazed and Confused" and "How Many More Times", a technique he developed in his session days.
+On MTV's Led Zeppelin Rockumentary, Page said that the idea came from David McCallum, Sr. who was also a session musician.
 Page used his Fender Telecaster and later his Gibson Les Paul for his bow solos.